 Miracles in Action offers outpatient addiction and mental health treatment designed specifically for the special needs of our first responders, including police officers, firefighters, and military veterans.

 First Responder & Military Addiction & Mental Health Treatment Programs

 Miracles in Action is proud to offer confidential and professional addiction treatment programs for our first responders.
 Our first responder intensive outpatient programs offer unique guidance through counseling for work-related stress and trauma, PTSD, grief, depression, and anxiety.
 We also provide group and individualized therapy, dual diagnosis/co-occurring disorder treatment, life skills support, sound baths, and more!

 We take a holistic approach to long-term recovery, focusing on the four key areas of treatment: Psychological, social, physical, and spiritual.
 We provide treatment services with empathy and emotional support, in an environment free from outside triggers.
 Our goal is to provide you with a foundation of recovery built on emotional stability.

-Our first responders and military receive the very best addiction treatment programs we have to offer.
+Our first responders and military receive the very best addiction and mental health treatment programs we have to offer.
 Our intensive outpatient first responder program can be completed around work and family schedules, and is designed for police officers, emergency personnel, firefighters, military, paramedics/EMTs, and corrections officers.

 For more information, call (818) 287-0080 or contact us online.